pith. sign in

 2 major / 1 minor

 Summary.
-The paper introduces HDFlow, a hierarchical planning framework for long-horizon robotic tasks that uses a high-level diffusion model to generate sequences of subgoals in a learned latent space and a low-level rectified flow model to produce smooth trajectories via ODE integration.
-It claims to significantly outperform state-of-the-art methods on four furniture assembly tasks in both simulation and real-world settings while also generalizing to two long-horizon benchmarks involving diverse locomotion and manipulation tasks.
+The paper introduces Hierarchical Diffusion-Flow (HDFlow), a hierarchical planning framework for long-horizon robotic tasks.
+A high-level diffusion model generates sequences of subgoals in a learned latent space to leverage exploratory capabilities, while a low-level rectified flow model uses ODE-based generation to produce smooth dense trajectories.
+The authors claim significant outperformance over state-of-the-art methods on four furniture assembly tasks in both simulation and real-world settings, plus generalizability on two long-horizon benchmarks involving locomotion and manipulation.

 major comments (2)